PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/getversionhistory.md

 # Overview

 Versioning in SharePoint Online is available for list items in all default SharePoint Online list types—including calendars, issue tracking lists, and custom lists.
 It is also available for all file types that can be stored in libraries, including Web Part pages.
+You can export SharePoint file version history for record-keeping purposes or compliance reasons.

 ### When versions are created